 Dr. Silber is skilled in a variety of interventional procedures for treating heart failure, including the placement of mechanical circulatory support devices, as well as other advanced medical therapies for managing heart failure and pulmonary hypertension.
 He also treats general cardiology patients with coronary artery disease, arrhythmias, and valvular disease.

-Dr. Silber is a member of the American College of Cardiology, the Heart Failure Society of America, and the International Society for Heart and Lung Transplantation (ISHLT).
+Dr. Silber is a cardiologist at Hackensack Meridian Health and a member of the American College of Cardiology, the Heart Failure Society of America, and the International Society for Heart and Lung Transplantation (ISHLT).
 At the 2018 ISHLT annual meeting, in France, he gave a poster presentation on research on the safety of right heart catheterization in patients with left ventricular assist devices.